Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Planetary Speed Brake
 ### interstellarResourceConsumptionModifier
 Consumption modifier to apply to resource consumption rates when warping in interstellar space.
 This is a percentage value between 0 and 99.999.
 Anything outside this range will be ignored.
 Default is 10%, which reduces resource consumption by 10% while in interstellar space.
+### fireflyModuleConfig
+Name of the config for Firefly
 ### warpEngineerSkill
 The skill required to improve warp speed.
 Default is "ConverterSkill" (Engineers have this)
 ### warpSpeedBoostRank